 Each fall we offer our intentions for our financial gifts for the next year to share the monetary responsibilities of our church with other community members.
 Giving of our financial resources is one way that we say “thank you” to God for the gifts given us, one of which is this community of faith.

 Giving of our financial resources has a practical use as well as a spiritual significance.
 Every church has fixed expenses that must be met monthly.
 By sharing our intentions to contribute a certain amount each month, New Song will know what it can count on to meet expenses and what sort of programs we can plan for the coming year.
-We ask members to complete Stated Intentions forms each fall as part of New Song’s stewardship campaign.
+We ask members to complete a Statement of Intentions form each fall as part of New Song’s stewardship campaign.